OpenRefactory-Inc/ose-metadata/README.md

-# ose-metadata
+# Information About the Top 30 Java OSEs from the Apache Software Foundation
-Metadata about top 30 ASF Java OSE
+The following data is stored per project.